GLOBAL MARKETS-Stocks shrug off Trump's stimulus threat; pound jumps on Brexit trade deal hopes | Business

 GLOBAL MARKETS-Stocks shrug off Trump's stimulus threat; pound jumps on Brexit trade deal hopes

-Stocks rose on Wednesday as investors waved away a threat by U.S. President Donald Trump not to sign a pandemic relief bill, while the British pound soared on rising expectations of a Brexit trade deal.
-In a video posted on Twitter, Trump said the stimulus bill, agreed upon after months of wrangling in Congress, was "a disgrace" and that he wanted to increase "ridiculously low" $600 payments for individuals to $2,000.
+Stocks rose on Wednesday as investors waved away a threat by U.S. President Donald Trump not to sign a bill including nearly $900 billion in pandemic relief, while the British pound soared on rising expectations of a Brexit trade deal.
+In a video posted on Twitter, Trump said the stimulus package, agreed upon after months of wrangling in Congress, was "a disgrace" and that he wanted to increase "ridiculously low" $600 payments for individuals to $2,000.

 "The Street must be thinking, 'Alright, we'll get a bigger stimulus,'" he said.
 "Republicans have the president's cover to sit down and negotiate a bigger deal."
 In Europe, the STOXX index ended 1.1% higher after reports that Britain and the European Union were close to a trade agreement after difficult, protracted negotiations, with a year-end deadline looming.

-Conversely, the safe-haven U.S. dollar resumed its decline.
-The dollar index fell 0.05%.
+Conversely, the dollar index, which measures the safe-haven currency's performance against a basket of other major currencies, fell 0.14%.
+The dollar index has weakened more than 6% this year as investors bet the U.S. Federal Reserve will keep its monetary policy ultra-accommodative.
 With a Brexit trade deal seeming likely, "investors are looking once again to recovery," said Garrett Melson, portfolio strategist at Natixis Investment Managers Solutions.
 "It was being held up by the trade dynamic between Britain and the EU."

-In accordance with Wednesday's risk-on sentiment, U.S. Treasury yields jumped to their highest level since Dec.
-7. They received a lift from the Brexit trade deal developments after having fallen earlier in response to Trump's stimulus comments.
-The yield between two- and 10-year yields steepened to its the widest spread since October 2017.
+In accordance with Wednesday's risk-on sentiment, U.S. Treasury yields rose, having earlier jumped to their highest level since Dec.
+7. They received a lift from the Brexit developments after having fallen earlier in response to Trump's stimulus comments.
+The yield between two- and 10-year yields steepened to its widest spread since October 2017.
 European bond yields largely climbed as well.

-Benchmark 10-year Treasury notes last fell 12/32 in price to yield 0.9579%, from 0.918% late on Tuesday.
+Benchmark 10-year Treasury notes last fell 9/32 in price to yield 0.948%, from 0.918% late on Tuesday.
 In oil markets, the weakening in the dollar and a drawdown in U.S. crude inventories, based on data from the Energy Information Administration, boosted prices.
-The EIA data contrasted with the American Petroleum Institute's earlier report showing a gain in inventories.
-Brent and U.S. crude both rose more than 2%.
+Brent settled 2.24% higher at $51.20 a barrel, while U.S. crude jumped 2.34% to $48.12 a barrel.

-(Additional reporting by Tom Westbrook in Singapore, Carolyn Cohn, Sujata Rao and Karin Strohecker in London; Editing by Steve Orlofsky, Mark Heinrich and Nick Macfie)
+(Additional reporting by Tom Westbrook in Singapore, Carolyn Cohn, Sujata Rao and Karin Strohecker in London; Editing by Nick Macfie and Alistair Bell)

 ALSO READ